gabiilimaa1996-sudo/front_serverest_dev/README.md

 ## Fixtures

-Fixtures store reusable static test data for positive and negative login and product scenarios, reducing duplication and making the tests easier to read [3].
+Fixtures store reusable static test data for positive and negative login and product scenarios, reducing duplication and making the tests easier to read.

 ### `cypress/fixtures/login.json`